-Directors who are not independent
+Directors who are Not Independent

-The Board of Directors considers that Mr. James S. Hamilton is not "independent" within the meaning of NI 52-11 given that he is President and CEO of Neptune as well as a member of the board of directors of Neptune.
+The Board of Directors determined that Mr. James S. Hamilton is not "independent" within the meaning of NI 52-110 given that he is President and CEO of Neptune as well as a member of the Board of Directors of Neptune.
+In addition, the Board of Directors determined that Ms. D'Alvise is not "independent" within the meaning of NI 52-110 given that she is the President and CEO.

-Majority of Directors will be independent
+Majority of Directors will be Independent

-As of the date of this Circular, the Board of Directors considers that currently two out of three members of the Board of Directors are independent within the meaning of NI 52-110, as it applies to the Board of Directors.
-Upon the election of the proposed Directors, three out of five members of the Board for the ensuing year will be independent within the meaning of NI 52-110, as it applies to the Board of Directors, and a majority of the Directors will therefore be independent.
+As of the date of this Circular, the Board of Directors considers that currently two (2) out of three (3) members of the Board of Directors are "independent" within the meaning of NI 52-110, as it applies to the Board of Directors.
+Upon the election of the proposed Directors, three (3) out of five (5) members of the Board for the ensuing year will be "independent" within the meaning of NI 52-110, as it applies to the Board of Directors, and a majority of the Directors will therefore be "independent".